Darlaa's Story

 the trials that I have endured, the more I see reason for their occurrences.
 I have always felt

 that there is a reason behind every event that happens in one’s life.
-I stand true to this
+I stand true to this opinion

-anything in this world.
+in this world.

 At the age of six, I became very ill, missing an average of forty days of school per year.
 It